Food is important to keep a puppy healthy, and the best food for puppies is the type that’s optimized specifically for them.

 Studies show that supplementing puppy’s diet with vitamins significantly improves a growing dog’s immune system and the number of antibodies when effectively paired with essential vaccinations done for young dogs .

-Bottom Line: Too many calories and calcium can lead to skeletal diseases.
+Summary: Too many calories and calcium can lead to skeletal diseases.
 Food’s digestibility is important for puppies.
 Supplements aren’t necessary in most cases on a commercial diet, but can be beneficial in certain cases.

 Why Overfeeding is Dangerous?